 The unsigned main entry for St. Thomas in the Encyclopaedia is muddled and dissembling and simply wrong in some places.
 After giving the New Testament references, it says, “Thomas’ subsequent history is uncertain.
 According to the 4th century Ecclesiastical History of Bishop Eusebius of Caesarea, he evangelised Parthia (modern Khorasan).
 Later Christian tradition says Thomas extended his apostolate into India, where he is recognised as the founder of the church of the Syrian Malabar Christians, or Christians of St. Thomas.
 In the apocryphal Acts of Thomas, originally composed in Syriac, his martyrdom is cited under the king of Mylapore at Madras….”

 The Acts does not “cite” this at all of course, as we have shown by direct quotation; it does not even remotely suggest it.
-There is no known record that Mylapore had a king in the first century and if it did, he was not a Zoroastrian with the name of Mazdai.
+There is no known record of a king in Mylapore in the first century, and if the town did have a raja he was not a Zoroastrian with the name of Mazdai.
 The story in the Acts and the Mylapore legend have nothing in common, though the latter can be said to exist only because of the former.
 Further on the article says, “He allegedly visited the court of the Indo-Parthian king Gondophernes … though some of the Acts of Thomas is probable, evidence remains inconclusive.”

 These errors are deliberate and motivated, given their context and arrangement, and this St. Thomas entry in the Encyclopaedia has been written by a Catholic scholar who not only subscribes to the apostle’s alleged South Indian adventure, but wishes to place the Mylapore tale over that of the Malabar tradition.
 He does this by mixing the North Indian legend, represented by the Acts, with the South Indian fable that the Portuguese left in Mylapore, to promote his particular South Indian masala view.
-He gets away with the deception because nobody has read the Acts of Thomas and studied its references to the kings Gundaphorus and Mazdai (in Persian, Misdaeus in Greek, Misdeos in Latin), and the execution of Judas Thomas on a mountain that contained an ancient royal tomb..
+He gets away with the deception because nobody has read the Acts of Thomas and studied its references to the kings Gundaphorus and Mazdai (in Persian, Misdeus in Latin, Misdeos in Greek), and the execution of Judas Thomas on a mountain that contained an ancient royal sepulchre.